Opportunities for Giving

 A donation fund for unrestricted gifts to the congregation.

 The Beth El Fund For Jewish Education & Culture: Established to enrich and expand educational and cultural offerings through lectures, classes, fine arts performances and workshops.

 The Carob Tree: Established to enhance the culture of giving at Congregation Beth El.
 The earnings derived from gifts are used to keep Beth El vibrant and strong by preserving the financial viability and stability of the congregation.

 Adult Education: To support courses, teachers and speakers beyond the Talmud Torah (Adult Ed) budget and to provide scholarships for tuition-based courses.

-Beth El Tzedek Scholarship Fund: The Tzedek Scholarship Fund provides financial support to deserving first-time immigrant student(s) from the MetroWest area who have completed at least one semester at Framingham State University.
+Beth El Tzedek Scholarship Fund: The Tzedek Scholarship Fund provides financial support to deserving first generation immigrant students at Framingham State University who demonstrate financial need and academic promise and who have completed at least one semester at FSU.